 And yet, it seems to be getting harder and harder to sell.
 The government instituted a “Do Not Call” list in 2008.
 Savvy prospects are often one step ahead of the salesperson.
 Sales expert Jeffrey Gitomer is right when he says, “People don’t like to be sold to.”

-Training events can be a lot of fun.
+1+ Users who have LIKED this post: Training events can be a lot of fun.
 A good event can motivate your team or train them on a particular initiative.
 But game-changing improvements cannot happen in one day.
 Tweet This Improving sales, for example, is an iterative process that must take place over time.
-The same is true for shaping great leadership teams. […]
+The same […]